johnbywater/quantdsl/README.md

 ```python
 Market('POWER')
 ```
+When a `Market` element is evaluated, it selects an estimated price from a simulation of market prices.
+Selecting an estimated price from the simulation requires a name of a market, a fixing date when the price would be agreed, and a delivery date when the goods would be delivered.

+Both the fixing date and the delivery date are set by the "effective present time" when the element is evaluated (see below).
+The name of the `Market` is included in the element (e.g. `'GAS'` or `'POWER'` above).

-Because a `Market` element depends for evaluation on a price simulation, it cannot be evaluated unless a price process is also configured.
-The price simulation uses the price process to estimate future prices.
+Because a `Market` element depends a price simulation, it cannot be evaluated unless a price process is also configured.

 ```python
 price_process = {